Senior Lecturer (Teaching Specialist (Acad))

 Topic Coordinator for HSMT9011A Managing corporate communication, Tianjin, China

-Topic Coordinator for HACM9003 Working in Australian Healthcare System
+Topic Coordinator for HACM9003 Working in the Australian Healthcare System

 Topic Coordinator for HACM9101- Leading organisations in health and aged care